-How to Increase Attention Span
+How to Increase Attention Span?

-1. Stop multitasking
+1. Stop Multitasking

 2. Take breaks

-Exercise, both mental and physical, is a good way to increase attention span.
-This is also a great way of making sure you stay productive while studying online as this is one of the most common issues faced by students, especially when learning online.
-While we're on the subject of things physical, let's also establish one other crucial factor: getting enough sleep.
-If you aren't well rested, your body will have a hard time focusing as it won't have enough energy to battle distracting stimuli.
+Mental and physical exercise is a good way to increase attention span.
+This is also a great way of ensuring you stay productive while studying online, as this is one of the most common issues students face, especially when learning online.
+While we're on the subject of things physical, let's also establish one other crucial factor: getting enough sleep will lead to increasing attention span.

-6. Chew gum
+6. Chew Gum

-7. Play the right music
+7. Play the Right Music

 Boom!
-You can easily get distracted by a noisy environment when focusing, resulting a short attention span.
-A study found that those listening to ambient and classical music were able to focus a lot better than those sitting in silence.
-A different study discovered that listening to music engages those parts of your brain that are involved in attention and memory.
-Short breaks between music benefit your brain so try listening to a playlist or radio station to increase your attention span.
+When focusing, you can easily get distracted by a noisy environment, resulting in a short attention span.
+A study found that those listening to ambient and classical music could focus much better than those in silence.
+Short breaks between music benefit your brain, so try listening to a playlist or radio station to increase your attention span.

-Training yourself to actively listen will help you better understand what your peers and professors are saying.
-You can practice active listening by solely concentrating on what someone is saying and not actively trying to form a response, focusing on a single source of information such as a podcast or a blog (wink!) and devoting your entire attention to it.
+Training yourself to listen actively will help you better understand what your peers and professors are saying.
+Focusing on a single source of information, such as a podcast or a blog (wink!) and devoting your entire attention to it.
 That's right!
 No more scrolling through your Instagram feed while listening to podcasts.
-Why not combine two of the best ways of increasing your attention span by listening to a podcast while taking a walk?
+Why not combine two of the best ways to increase attention span by listening to a podcast while taking a walk?